 And while Rihanna did ultimately walk away with the Razzie Award for ‘Worst Supporting Actress’ for her troubles, the nagging doubt remains – is Ri-Ri actually a bad actor, or simply making bad choices when it comes to her film projects?

 Moviegoers may well find out soon enough, with Rihanna set to play a part in the upcoming all-female Ocean’s 11 entry, Ocean’s Eight, alongside Sandra Bullock and Cate Blanchet among others.
+She hasn’t been in many films (nine acting roles at the time of writing), but this could be the one where she earns her stripes.

 The very man responsible for casting Rihanna in Battleship professes to be the one that spotted her acting potential.
 Battleship director Peter Berg went as far as writing an article for GQ to explain his decision to cast the singer in the blockbuster.
 The piece sheds some light on where he feels Rihanna’s strengths lie and where she may actually be going wrong.